learnk8s/learnk8s.io/src/requests-limits/content.md

 _But how can the CPU usage be more than 100%?_

-Here the CPU percentage is the sum of percentage per core.
+Here the CPU percentage is the sum of the percentage per core.

-If you are running the same example in a 6 vCPU machine it might be around 590%.
+If you are running the same example in a 6 vCPU machine, it might be around 590%.

-Let's create another container with cpu share of 2048.
+Let's create another container with CPU share of 2048.

 ```terminal|command=1|title=bash
 docker run -d --rm --name stresser-2048 \